 - Applications are judged on merit.

 - Applicants must document the proposed activities, explain the significance and benefit to the school, and detail how responsibilities will be covered during absences.

 - A letter of support must be provided from the departmental chair documenting how responsibilities will be covered, the arrangements for financial support, and the overall impact and potential benefit of the sabbatical on the department.

 - Applications must be received by the office of the Executive Dean by fall deadline (date determined annually).

-For further information contact Laura Jennemann in the School of Medicine Office of Faculty Affairs and Development or Jennifer Egger in University Faculty Affairs, with any questions.
+Contact Laura Jennemann in the School of Medicine Office of Faculty Affairs and Development or Jennifer Egger in University Faculty Affairs, with any questions.